-UPnP (Universal Plug and Play)
+UPnP

-UPnP provides a simplified method to obtain an IP Address for a printer, locate devices on the network, and display those devices on desktop computers.
+Universal Plug and Play (UPnP) provides a simplified method to obtain an IP Address for a printer, locate devices on the network, and display those devices on desktop computers.

-- 1. Launch your Web browser. - 2.
-Type your printer's IP address in the browser Address field.
-For details, see Finding the Printer's IP Address on page 14. - 3.
-Click Properties. - 4.
-On the left navigation pane, select the Protocols folder. - 5.
-If prompted, type in your Admin or Key User name and password. - 6.
-On the left navigation pane, select UPnP. - 7.
-On the UPnP Settings page, in the SSDP Enable field, select On or Off: - On: Will enable the printer to send and receive SSDP (Simple Device Discovery Protocol) announcements and requests. - Off: The printer will not issue nor respond to SSDP requests. - 8.
-In the SSDP TTL field, set the SSDP TTL value.
+- 1. Launch a Web browser from your computer. - 2.
+Type your printer IP address in the browser Address field.
+For details, see Finding the Printer IP Address on page 17. - 3.
+Click Properties. - On the left navigation pane, select the Protocols folder. - 5.
+If prompted, type your Admin or Key User name and password. - 6.
+On the left navigation pane, select UPnP. - On the UPnP Settings page, in the SSDP Enable field, select On or Off: 7. - On: Allows the printer to send and receive SSDP (Simple Device Discovery Protocol) announcements and requests. - Off: The printer does not issue nor respond to SSDP requests.

+- 8. In the SSDP TTL field, set the SSDP TTL value.
 This value specifies the multicast radius, often referred to as hop count or time-to-live, for SSDP.
-The valid range is between 0-255. - 9.
+The valid range is 0-255. - 9.
 Click the Save Changes button.